lavafroth/lavafroth.github.io/content/post/CUDA-on-nixos-without-sacrificing-ones-sanity.md

 }
 ```

-Adding this to our `flake.nix` allows us the include the `linuxPackages.nvidia_x11`, `cudatoolkit` and `cudnn` packages in the package list.
+Adding this to our `flake.nix` allows us the include these packages:

-This provides two ways to install PyTorch:
+- `linuxPackages.nvidia_x11`
+- `cudatoolkit`
+- `cudnn`

+Now we can install PyTorch by either adding
-- Adding `python311Packages.pytorch` to build PyTorch from source with CUDA support.
+- `python311Packages.pytorch` to build PyTorch from source with CUDA support.
 This will take time longer than the heat death of the universe and more likely freeze low end PCs.
 Refer to [this hackernews post](https://news.ycombinator.com/item?id=32931486).
-- Adding `python311Packages.pytorch-bin` which some people claim to have slightly faster builds since it just
+- `python311Packages.pytorch-bin` which some people claim to have slightly faster builds at it
-fetches the PyTorch binary from the official website and patches it with the CUDA from `/nix/store`.
+fetches the PyTorch binary from pytorch.org and patches it with the CUDA from `/nix/store`.
 Refer to  [this reddit post](https://www.reddit.com/r/NixOS/comments/195pzdb/speeding_up_python311packagestorchwithcuda_build/).

 Both of these approaches are extremely slow, you might have to leave your PC overnight to actually get it to work.